Dr Lauren Blake

 Research interests

 I am an anthropologist and human geographer focusing on agriculture and food.
 As an interdisciplinary researcher, I’m interested in the way food interconnects the health of people, societies, animals and the environment.
 I do this through systems thinking, political ecology and more-than-human geography.
-My research has been primarily in the UK and Latin America.
+My research has been focused primarily in the UK and Latin America.
 Having worked in diverse settings, I am interested in the role of social sciences and participatory methods in interdisciplinary projects (within and beyond academia) related to agrifood systems and sustainable, equitable development.

 There are three principal strands to my research...

 The second strand focuses on the food systems of marginalised peoples in situations of protracted crises, considering malnutrition, food security and the nutrition transition with compounding factors such as conflict, climate change and oppression.
 In particular, I explore indigenous knowledge and biocultural heritage related to agriculture and health in contexts of protracted crisis.
-This builds on early and current work primarily in Guatemala, with a commitment to equitable partnerships, transdisciplinarity and decolonisation, to develop a Transdisciplinary Food Systems Framework.
+This builds on early and current work primarily in Guatemala, with a commitment to equitable partnerships, transdisciplinarity and decolonisation, to develop a Food Systems in Protracted Crises Framework.
 This strand also links to various smaller projects about how our food production, trade, policies, culture and identity contribute to or hinder resilience, equitable societies, food security and healthy diets for all.

 At Bristol, I am the co-lead for the Food Security theme at the Cabot Institute for the Environment.
 Externally, I am a board director for the Bristol Food Network CIC, and sit on the Bristol Advisory Committee on Climate Change (BACCC).